An innovative, college-prep high school experience

 JGS students benefit from being a part of a small, family-like school community; work exclusively in small groups and classes taught by highly-qualified, experienced, and caring certified teachers; have the ability to work at levels appropriate for their individual capabilities and goals; and are guided through the high school-to-college process through our ongoing advisory program.
 We provide a supportive learning environment combined with rigorous, college- and career-readiness curricula that ensure students are well prepared for life after high school!

 Our high school students are an integral part of our larger school community.
 One high school student said it best, “we’re like one big family!”
 Stewards of our culture of kindness, high school students lead the JGS Student Government (StuGo), participate in team-building and educational field trips, mentor younger students, and work together on community service projects.

 The Jones-Gordon School intentionally keeps class sizes small (with a maximum 10:1 student-to-teacher ratio) and offers an optional one-on-one FLEX hour for students who may need support for learning differences (such as reading intervention for students with dyslexia).
 This combination ensures that students are appropriately challenged and supported on an individual level.

 From time management to note-taking to test preparation, students learn how to navigate the high school curriculum.
 At the end of every school day during a targeted advisory class, students receive hands-on instruction and coaching in EF skills based on college and career readiness and real-world/lifelong application.
 Using our own specialized program, SSIL (Strategies and Systems in Learning), high school students learn and practice more graduated/advanced EF skills as they progress through school.
-Practicing these skills includes applying them to life at school.
-For example, at the beginning of the school year, each student researches, chooses (and uses!) an organizational system that is best-suited to his or her individual needs.
-This may be a binder system, folder system, or digital/cloud-based system.
-Students requiring more intensive EF support also have the option of additional coaching as a one-on-one FLEX period.
+Social/emotional learning is also embedded across the curriculum.
+While not always as explicitly taught as in the younger grades, high school teachers are continually discussing, reinforcing, and modeling important SEL concepts like how and why to maintain a “growth mindset.”

 JGS Connect: planning for today & tomorrow